-There are a number of pitfalls to be avoided when contracting for software intensive systems.
-For example, failure of Government Furnished Software (GFS) could render the Government responsible for subsequent failures on the part of the contractor.
+There are a number of pitfalls to be avoided when contracting for software-intensive systems.
+For example, the failure of Government Furnished Software (GFS) could render the Government responsible for subsequent failures on the part of the contractor.
 Another example is applying an improper type of contract for software development.
-Yet another is the establishment of contract incentives which do not emphasize desired aspects of contractor performance, such as emphasizing speed of delivery at the expense of software quality.
-These and other contracting issues related to software are addressed here to ensure contracts are structured to avoid undue risk associated with Government furnished software, and to provide incentives for the software developer to achieve performance, cost, schedule and life-cycle support goals.
+Yet another is the establishment of contract incentives that do not emphasize desired aspects of contractor performance, such as emphasizing speed of delivery at the expense of software quality.
+These and other contracting issues related to software are addressed here to ensure contracts are structured to avoid the undue risk associated with Government-furnished software and to provide incentives for the software developer to achieve performance, cost, schedule, and life-cycle support goals.

 Software Contracting Related Topics include:

 - Government Furnishes Software (GFS): Acquisition organizations must exercise extreme caution when providing software as GFE/GFP/GFI to the development contractor.
 This includes software tools to support the development process.
 The preferred approach is to specify the requirements in performance terms, and then require the development contractor to select his own tools based upon his analysis of those tools and software available in the marketplace.
 This approach places the responsibility on the development contractor to assess the maturity and product quality of candidate software packages, and to arrange for life cycle support, as required, to satisfy contract requirements.

 - Software Co-Developed by the Government: In this case, the Government entity is treated as a subcontractor during the source selection, and personnel working for the Government entity are prohibited from participating in the source selection except through contractor discussions.
 Strengths, weaknesses, and risks associated with the Government entity‘s software development capabilities must be assessed just as for any other proposed software developer.